mlintern/gg-iac/Questions.md

 - Where would you look to find out what outputs are available from a terraform VPC?
 - What are providers used for?
+- Can you walk me through the modules and what they do?

 ### Mystery Module 1